Frequently Asked Questions - Commercial

 Is underfloor heating a good idea?

 Yes.
 Ground source heat pump systems are ideally matched to modern warm temperature underfloor heating because a heat pump transfers heat at a higher coefficient of performance if it delivers to a large warm water circuit (like underfloor heating) rather than a small high temperature circuit (like wall mounted radiators).
 However, ground source systems can equally feed heat (or cooling) to air handling systems or to fan coil units.

 Can ground source heat pumps be installed in older buildings?

-Yes, but your building must be well insulated for you to gain most benefit.
+Yes, but remember that investment in good insulation will be well rewarded, whatever the source of heat.
 The cost of a system is directly related to the heat losses, which will generally be higher in older buildings.
 Money spent on upgrading insulation levels can save a considerable amount on the capital cost of a ground source heat pump system.

 Can the heat pump be installed outside or in a basement?